 FREQUENCY OF MOTOR VEHICLE VERSUS PEDESTRIAN ACCIDENTS

-Pedestrian related motor vehicle accidents are not as uncommon as your might think.
+Pedestrian related motor vehicle accidents are not as uncommon as you might think.

 The National Highway Transportation Agency compiled statistics regarding motor vehicle v. pedestrian accidents.
-The study show some alarming statistics regarding Pedestrian fatalities.
+The study shows some alarming statistics regarding Pedestrian fatalities.

 In 2010, 4,280 pedestrians were killed and an estimated 70,000 were injured in traffic crashes in the United States.
 On average, a pedestrian was killed every two hours and injured every eight minutes in traffic crashes.
 In 2010 there were 32,885 fatalities from motor vehicle accidents in the United States.